Igor Zevelev: Career

 Igor Zevelev has had an academic and research career intertwined with leadership positions in the fields of philanthropy and journalism.

 After graduating from Lomonosov Moscow State University's Institute of Asian and African Countries, Igor Zevelev embarked upon an academic career.
 From 1981 to 1988, he worked as a research fellow at Moscow Institute of Oriental Studies.
 From 1988 to 1999, he served as Deputy Director and Head of Department at the Center for Developing Countries at the Moscow Institute of World Economy and International Relations (IMEMO).

 In 1992, Igor Zevelev was invited as visiting professor to the University of Washington in Seattle, Washington.
 This was the first of several visiting professorships in the United States.
 Throughout the 1990s, he taught at San Jose State University, at the University of California, Berkeley, at the Jackson School of International Studies of the University of Washington, and at Macalester College.
 Zevelev taught courses pertaining to Russian area studies and security studies, international relations, nationalism, human rights, great powers and comparative democracy.

-In 2000, Zevelev left the United States for a teaching position at the George C. Marshall European Center for Security Studies in Garmisch-Partenkirchen, Germany, where he worked as Professor of Russian Studies for five years.
+In 2000, Zevelev left the United States for a teaching position at the George C. Marshall European Center for Security Studies in Garmisch-Partenkirchen, Germany, where he worked as professor of Russian studies for five years.

 In 2005, Zevelev returned to Washington, DC to serve as Washington Bureau Chief for the RIA Novosti Russian News and Information Agency.

 In 2008, Igor Zevelev returned to Moscow from the United States and took up the position of Director of the John D. and Catherine T. MacArthur Foundation's Russia office.
 The MacArthur Foundation has awarded more than $173 million in grants to further higher education in Russia, advance human rights, and limit the proliferation of nuclear weapons.
 After the Foundation’s Russia office was closed down, Igor Zevelev continued his research in the United States.

 He was a Fellow at the Woodrow Wilson International Center for Scholars and the Center for Security and International Studies (CSIS) in Washington in 2016-2017.
 He also taught at the School of Advanced International Studies (SAIS) of Johns Hopkins University in 2017.
 In 2017–2019, Igor Zevelev worked as Professor of National Security Studies at the George C. Marshall European Center for Security Studies.
-He has been a Global Fellow at the Wilson Center since 2020.
+He was a Global Fellow at the Wilson Center in 2020-2022.

 Igor Zevelev has been awarded several research grants in the United States and Europe for research topics pertaining to Russian foreign policy, international relations and security studies.
 These awards include the Woodrow Wilson Fellowship (1996–1997 and 2016–2017) and the Jennings Randolph Program for International Peace Senior Fellowship (1997–1998).

 Igor Zevelev was a member of the Valdai Discussion Club in 2005–2013.
 He was also the Donors Forum Council member in 2009-2014 and a member of the Sustainable Partnership with Russia (SuPR) Group at the PIR Center in 2010–2014.